SixArm/sixarm-company-consulting-agreement/README.md

 recognized overnight carrier, on the third business day following dispatch and (c) in the case of mailing, on the seventh business day following such mailing.

+### Law Enforcement Reporting

+Nothing in this Agreement is intended to interfere with, or restrain, or prohibit law enforcement reporting.

+This includes but is not limited to the purpose of reporting a suspected violation of the law to authorized law enforcement officers, or for the purpose of a legally-mandated sealed filing in court or other authorized law enforcement proceeding, or for the purpose of whistleblower provisions of government laws or regulations or requirements.

+In the United States, law enforcement agencies include but are not limited to police, the U.S. Department of Justice ("DOJ"), the U.S. Federal Bureau of Investigation ("FBI"), the U.S. Securities and Exchange Commission ("SEC"), the U.S. Congress, and any U.S. Government Agency Inspector General.

+When doing law enforcement reporting, a Party does not need the prior authorization of any other Party, and a Party is not required to notify another Party.

 ### Transfer

 This Agreement is personal in nature, and no Party may directly or indirectly